2022 Eid ul-Fitr

-Welcome to the City of Dublin’s Culture Corner.
-The City will recognize several holidays and observances at the Dublin Community Recreation Center (DCRC) and on the City’s social media channels.
+Welcome to the City of Dublin’s Culture Corner!
+The City recognizes many holidays and cultural observances at the Dublin Community Recreation Center (DCRC) and on the City’s social media channels.
 The selected holidays and observances are reflective of Dublin’s diverse population.

 The DCRC’s Culture Corner is an activity table and bulletin board display celebrating and educating guests about a variety of holidays.
-Additionally, these holidays are celebrated on the City’s social media channels.
 Additionally, The Dublin Link pedestrian bridge may also be lit as part of the celebrations.
 View the lighting schedule for more information.

 - February: Black History Month